GeekTechno/PhantomBot-WebPanel/README.md

 Some of the modules in PhantomBot aren't yet supported in this panel.
 But I will add these as soon as I can!

 **This repository is constantly being updated with cutting edge, untested features!
 Need a stable version?
 Check the releases.**
 **Have an idea or fix?
 Feel free to fork the repository and create a pull request of your changes!**
-*(Please check if your indents and other syling matches that of the original and make sure to only commit the lines that need to be changed.)*
+*(Please check if your indents and other styling matches that of the original and make sure to only commit the lines that need to be changed.)*

 Installation
 ---
 ###Prerequisites:###

-  * PhantomBot 1.6.6 or later.
+  * PhantomBot 1.6.6.1 or later.
   * A php enabled webserver with cUrl and SQLite support (Try [Apache](http://www.apache.org/))
   * Make sure that the installation directory is writeable by your webserver!